top of page

 11. It is pointless to resist writing.
 It is our destiny.

-12. Don't be too proud of the AI technological terror: AI tools don't make you a better write, don't improve your style, and certainly do not power creativity.
+12. Don't be too proud of the AI technological terror: AI tools don't make you a better write, don't improve your style, and most certainly do not power creativity.
 Better to develope your knowledge and experience by reading and writing.

 13. Don't be lacking faith in yourself - or your writing.
 As a writer, you will have to make hard editing/rewriting choices.